My brethren, do not hold your faith in our glorious Lord Jesus Christ with an attitude of personal favoritism.

 (a) Those who are to be judged.
 Live knowing that we will all be judged by our response to Jesus (2 Cor.
 5:10).

 (b) The law of liberty is the liberating rule of the Lord Jesus.
-The law of liberty can be contrasted with the Law of Moses which binds.
 See entry for Jas.
 1:25.

 For judgment will be merciless to one who has shown no mercy; mercy triumphs over judgment.